drone/docs/content/usage/concepts/webhooks.md

   parent = "usage_concepts"
 +++

 When you activate your repository Drone automatically add webhooks to your version control system (e.g. GitHub).
 There is no manual configuration required.

 Webhooks are used to trigger pipeline executions.
 When you push code to your repository, open a pull request, or create a tag, your version control system will automatically send a webhook to Drone which will in turn trigger pipeline execution.

+# Required Permissions

+The user who enables a repo in Drone must have `Admin` rights on that repo, so that Drone can add the webhook.

+Note that manually creating webhooks yourself is not possible.
+This is because webhooks are signed using a per-repository secret key which is not exposed to end users.

 <!-- # Recreate Webhooks